-This article is part of a series exploring research done by professor Jeff Elison and Don McGrath for their upcoming book about mental training for rock climbing, tentatively titled Think – Play – Send!
+This article is part of a series exploring research done by professor Jeff Elison and Don McGrath for their upcoming book about mental training for rock climbing, titled Vertical Mind.

 In a previous article, we discussed how fear can motivate us or stop us from moving forward.
 It’s very difficult to find the right tradeoff.
 When your body is too amped, you are probably experiencing tunnel vision.
 And on the bright side, at moderate levels of fear both the physio and mental effects are in your favor.
 These observations have been captured in the well-known Performance-Arousal Curve.
 This graph of the relationship between performance and arousal is often described as an inverse-U. Let’s work from left-to-right to see its implications.

 At the far left, where arousal is low and anxiety is non-existent, we are experiencing boredom and disinterest.
 Obviously, if we are bored, we are neither paying attention nor motivated to perform well.
 Think about a time when you were forced to play a board game that you hate.
 You probably had a tough time staying awake, much less competing.
 Moving a bit to the right, we start to get interested, and as a result, physiological arousal, attention, motivation, and performance increase.
 So, now maybe it’s a board game you kind of like.
 Moving right farther, interest turns to excitement; physiological effects, attention, motivation, and performance rise, possibly peaking.
 If not, then they probably peak with low-to-moderate levels of anxiety or fear.
 (Where the peak occurs depends on factors we will soon discuss.)
 Now we are talking about a favorite game where you want to trounce that poser new-guy.